Yokosuka Naval Air Group: History

 The "Naval Aviation Research Committee", which was established in 1912, has laid the foundation for the Imperial Japanese Navy Air Service.
 With the start of domestic production of aircraft and training of crew members on track, the Air Corps Three Group Plan was established in 1916 in order to further improve aircraft.
 On 1 April 1916 the Yokosuka Naval Air Group was formed in Oppama, Yokosuka, Kanagawa Prefecture to replace the "Naval Aviation Research Committee".

 On 1 September 1923 the Great Kanto Earthquake caused great damage to facilities and equipment.
 On 1 June 1930 the first class of naval flight reserve trainees joined the service, and after that preparatory training was conducted in Yokosuka until 1945.
 Around 1932 Minoru Genda who worked as instructor at Yokosuka created an aerobatic squadron called "Genda Circus" which served to increase the public appeal of the Navy Air Service.

 Once the Pacific War started on 8 December 1941 the unit continued its training and testing role.
 From February 1944 the unit was ordered to be deployed in combat.
 On 15 June 1944, with the launch of Operation A-Go, it formed a part of the 27th Air Flotilla and Yawata Air Attack Unit and was deployed to Iwo Jima to support the Mariana Islands operations.
 Due to intensive air combat and enemy air raids on Iwo Jima, all aircraft had been lost by 4 July 1944.
 The remaining service members returned to Yokosuka by transport plane, but some stayed on Iwo Jima and lost their lives defending the island.
 Afterwards the unit was moved to Kyushu and engaged in kamikaze attacks and air defense battles in the Kantō area.

 Its former site is currently occupied by the Nissan Oppama car manufacturing plant.

-Commanders

-The list is based on the Japanese wiki article.
+The Yokosuka Naval Air Group also maintained two detachments.
+One was the Detachment Sagamino, which was responsible for training maintenance personnel; the unit was upgraded to a Naval Air Group and renamed Sagamino Naval Air Group on November 1, 1942.
+Another one was the Detachment Ōita; because Oppama Airfield had become too cramped, several demonstration tests were conducted at Ōita Air Base.